jorszs/web-personal/README.md

 1. You can use Mongo 3t to visualize the data base
 2. Also you can use Postman to verify the funtionality of the Api (node server)
-3. If you have some problems with CORS, only install an chrome extension like "Allow Cors" or whatever you prefer.
+3. If you have some problems with CORS, only install a chrome extension like "Allow Cors" or whatever you prefer.